Drifter-Supremo/mindful-inkwell-journal/memory-bank/systemPatterns.md

 - **OpenAI:** Handles speech-to-text and text generation.
 - **RecordRTC:** Captures audio for voice entries.

+## Environment & Data Patterns

+- **Environment Variables:** Sensitive credentials (Firebase, OpenAI) are managed via a `.env` file and accessed in code through Vite's import.meta.env. `.env` is excluded from version control via `.gitignore`.
+- **Data Abstraction:** The `saveEntry` function in `src/saveEntry.ts` abstracts Firestore writes, ensuring all entries include content, poem, created_at, and userId fields.
+- **Security:** Firestore security rules are set and published in the Firebase Console.

 This architecture supports modularity, scalability, and a seamless user experience.